PX4/PX4-user_guide/en/dev_setup/dev_env_mac.md

 ### Environment Setup

-:::details Apple M1 Macbook users!
+:::details Apple Silicon Macbook users!
 If you have an Apple M1 Macbook, make sure to run the terminal as x86 by setting up an x86 terminal:

 1. Locate the Terminal application within the Utilities folder (**Finder > Go menu > Utilities**)